Flo by Moen

 - Integrates with Amazon Alexa

 - Doesn’t tie in with any other home security systems

 My first product review was of the ENVI home energy monitor made by Current Cost.
-That was eight years ago, and since then I’ve been neck deep in TV reviews — but I’ve never gotten over having energy and resource use data at my fingertips.
+That was nine years ago, and since then I’ve been neck deep in TV reviews — but I’ve never gotten over having energy and resource usage data at my fingertips.
 I still geek out over it.
-So, when the folks behind the Flo by Moen smart home water monitor (and leak detection, too!) offered to install the device for the purpose of this review, I jumped at the chance.
+So, when the folks behind the Flo by Moen smart home water monitor (and leak detector, too!) offered to install the device for the purpose of this review, I jumped at the chance.

 It’s now several months later, and I often wonder how I ever lived without this clever gadget.
 Sure, it will detect a water leak, let you know about it, and even shut off your water main, but its abilities range far beyond those basic functions.
 It’s not perfect, but between the practical daily use I’ve experienced and the security it provides, I wholeheartedly recommend it.